facile-it/mutoid/website/docs/02-modules/01-http/04-cache-pool-adapters.md

 import { cachePoolWebStorage } from 'mutoid/http/cachePoolAdapters'
 ```

-You can use this adapter with `window.sessionStorage` or `window.localStorage`
+You can use this adapter with `window.sessionStorage` or `window.localStorage`.